anjumiqbalse/PAAI/README.md

 This work is currently submitted.
 If you use this code, please consider citing it once it is published.
 You may refer to it as:

 > Anjum Iqbal, Weiqiang Kong, and Yasir Iqbal.
-"Enhancing Fast Adversarial Training: Precision-Aware Initialization with Historical Perturbation Guidance" *Submitted to The Visual Computer*, 2024.
+"Enhancing Fast Adversarial Training: Precision-Aware Initialization with Historical Perturbation Guidance" *Submitted to Pattern Analysis and Applications*, 2024.

 We will update this README with the official DOI and BibTeX entry upon acceptance